 Often times, family travel means having to be flexible with your travel plans.
-A few weekends ago, I went on my fist solo camping trip with my two year old son.
+A few weekends ago, I had my first camping with a toddler experience with my two year old son.
 Originally, this was supposed to be a mother-daughter camping trip (my daughter’s request), but the travel gods had other plans for us, it seemed.

 And then drama happened.